 Students enrol in programs online via ACORN, the online student information system.

-For limited enrolment programs, see the Program Selection Guide for dates and deadlines for program enrolment.
+For limited enrolment programs, see the Office of the Registrar website for dates and deadlines for program enrolment.

 Every program in this Calendar lists its requirements – the courses that must be completed in order to successfully complete the curriculum.
 Specific program requirements for each program can be found in this Calendar under List of Programs.